 Raising the awareness of sun protection in golf

-Cancer Council is aiming to raise awareness and educate golfers on the importance of sun protection through their ‘Improve Your Long Game’ program.
-Their goal is to connect to golfers of all ages to educate and drive peer to peer conversation around sun protection.
+Cancer Council NSW is aiming to raise awareness and educate golfers on the importance of sun protection through their ‘Improve your long game’ program.
+Their goal is to reduce the rates of skin cancer by improving access to sunscreen on the course and providing information to educate golfers and drive peer to peer conversation around sun protection.

 - Melanoma can occur anywhere in the body, however for men, it’s more common in the trunk and for women it’s in the legs.
 Wearing long sleeved shirts and pants or protective sun sleeves is a great way to protect these areas from the harsh sun.

 - UV radiation causes 95% of melanomas and 99% of skin cancers.
 Surfaces on golf courses such as grass, sand and water reflect these UV rays, intensifying the level of exposure to golfers.
 Wearing a wide brimmed hat designed for golf is an excellent way to protect your ears, neck and face from these harsh rays.

 UV rays can penetrate clouds and may even be more intense due to reflection off the clouds, so even on gloomy and overcast days, it’s important to seek shade while on the golf course.
 Keep a golf umbrella or hands-free umbrella with you on the course to shelter yourself from the sun.

 Here are some simple steps you can introduce if you haven’t already:

 - A dry touch/active sunscreen will protect without creating a greasy grip.
 Apply about a teaspoon (5ml) to each arm, each leg, your face neck & ears, and any other exposed skin at least 20 minutes before exposure and then reapply every two hours after that.

 - Wear protective clothing: long sleeved shirts, trousers and hats are great solutions to ensure your body is covered and protected from the rays.